-A. Ladies

-1. Skirts and shorts: Must reach the length of the student's index finger when her

-- arm is extended. - Shirts or tops: The neck/bust line must meet the imaginary line from one armpit across the chest to the other armpit. - Tank Tops/Halter Tops: The back of the shirt must cover the middle of the back as well as follow the rule from above. - 4.
-Midriff: Up to two inches showing (above imaginary line between the top of the hipbones) in front while standing.
+- A. Ladies - 1.
+Skirts and shorts: Must reach the length of the student's index finger when her arm is extended. - 2.
+Shirts or tops: The neck/bust line must meet the imaginary line from one armpit across the chest to the other armpit.
+Tops must have sleeves or straps. - 3.
+Tank Tops/Halter Tops: The back of the shirt must cover the middle of the back as well as follow the rule from above. - 4.
+Midriff: Up to two inches showing (above imaginary line between the top of the hipbones) in front while standing. - B. Men - 1.
+Shirts must be of a length to cover underwear. - 2.

-B. Men

-- 1. Shirts must be of a length to cover underwear. - 2.
 Pants may not be worn below the buttocks. - 3.
-Shirts must be worn at all times.

-C. Ladies and Men

-- Shoes must be worn at all times. - 2.
-Underwear and any part of the buttocks are not to be showing at any time. - Tobacco, illegal acts, drugs, alcohol, obscene language, weapons, violence or sexually suggestive clothing is not permitted. - Bandanas that are displayed or worn are not allowed; any combination of clothing reasonably determined to be gang-related, or clothing which law enforcement agencies currently consider gang-related is prohibited.
+Shirts must be worn at all times. - C. Ladies and Men - 1.
+Shoes must be worn at all times. - 2.
+Bra and undergarments should not be showing.
+Underwear and any part of the buttocks are not to be showing at any time. - 3.
+Tobacco, illegal acts, drugs, alcohol, obscene language, weapons, violence or sexually suggestive clothing is not permitted. - Bandanas that are displayed or worn as gang affiliation are not allowed; any combination of clothing reasonably determined to be gang-related, or clothing which law enforcement agencies currently consider gang-related is prohibited. - D. Consequences - 1.
+First Warning: (documented by code guidelines) Change clothes. - 2.
+Second Warning: One hour after school detention, change clothing and parent notification. - 3.
+Third Warning: Referral to assistant principal, change clothing and Saturday School. - 4.

-D. Consequences

-- 1. First Warning: (documented by code guidelines) Change clothes. - 2.
-Second Warning: One hour after school detention, change clothing and parent notification. - Third Warning: Referral to assistant principal, change clothing and Saturday School. - 4.
 Fourth Warning: Referral to assistant principal, student sent home, parent notification and discipline.